 Keep all your technology within reach with available Chevrolet MyLink†.
-Easy to use and comfortably positioned within reach from the driver’s seat, the customizable 7-inch diagonal color touch-screen dynamically displays music playlists and radio features, available navigation and phone calls.
+Easy to use and comfortably positioned within reach from the driver’s seat, the customizable 7-inch diagonal color touch-screen (8-inch in Chevrolet SS) dynamically displays music playlists and radio features, available navigation and phone calls.
 You can even have text messages read back to you and respond with a predetermined message.
 You can even stream mobile apps from your smartphone or device using Bluetooth® wireless technology†.
 Use Chevrolet MyLink to access your contact list, music playlists or certain mobile apps right on the touch-screen while your smartphone is safely stored away.
 Chevrolet MyLink organizes and integrates your technology so you enjoy every ride.

 or call 855-4-SUPPORT (855-478-7767)

 Chevrolet MyLink organizes everything on a 7-inch diagonal, high-resolution color touch-screen (8-inch in Chevrolet SS) that keeps your technology and entertainment accessible in one easy-to-use system.
 With your contacts, music and more right at your fingertips, your eyes can stay safely on the road ahead.
 The homepage is even customizable so the most frequently used features are easiest to access.